“Bomb Squad Academy” Review

 The actual puzzles are a bit like popcorn chicken, in that though they can be solved on the first try with careful deduction, they can just as easily be analysed through the brute – force of flipping all the switches over and over until you get the result that doesn’t end your miserable life.
 Among other reasons, this is why I no longer go to KFC.

 It’s true that they are well – designed, having graphics with a level of polish — completely unnecessary polish — that is rare for any indie game, though all too short.
 Perhaps I could have done better and bought the the full game instead of the demo?
-No, of course not; that would be supporting the cancer that is Steam and the copyright regime which the developer so selfishly enforces through explicitly setting their license to “all rights reserved”.
+No, of course not; that would be supporting the cancer that is Steam and the copyright regime which the developer so selfishly enforces through explicitly setting their licence to “all rights reserved”.
 But what do you expect from someone who worked for Bethesda, the gangrene of the industry?
 You were supposed to destroy the evil - not spread it!

 As the flame that burns brightest lights the biggest house fire, so too does it burn out faster, unless you’re next to the neighbours, then it’s all up in smoke.
 This game cost me fifteen minutes of my life, a very enjoyable fifteen minutes, though you know what they say about puzzle games.
 Play them once, and they’re only good for cheating in mystery tournaments.
 Play them twice, and you might have autism.